 Placemaking strengthens our emotional ties to a place,” explains Landscape Architect Tim West, PLA, LEED AP.
 “It encourages an individual sense of belonging and ownership of an area, creating favorite locations that we visit again and again.”

 4 Principles of Placemaking Capitalize on Community Assets & Potential

-However what works in one area, doesn’t always work in another.
-Strategic placemaking design is based on a few particular strengths of an area, so a one-size-fits-all design approach won’t due.
+However, what works in one area, doesn’t always work in another.
+Strategic placemaking design is based on a few particular strengths of an area, so a one-size-fits-all design approach won’t be due.
 “Replicating a design often fails to be successful, but using a repeatable design process based on the principles of placemaking ensures a clear vision is established for each project space,” states West.

 1. Identity & Theme Creates Sense of Place

 Establishing a theme is probably the most important component of community placemaking.
 The local community will have an opinion on how they’d like their space to look.

 Some will want a more contemporary, reinvented space; others may prefer a more traditional look based on historical elements.
 Regardless of the appearance and vibe, using materials and colors in repetition will foster continuity and help define boundaries.
 Brick, limestone, and decorative fencing are popular placemaking materials for traditional themes, while stainless steel, metal panels, concrete, and LED lighting are often used for a more contemporary feel.

 Native plantings can be used in this manner as well, and have the added benefit of being useful for stormwater treatment and infiltration.
 The use of native grasses and perennials at the Prairie Heritage Plaza in Altoona, Iowa established a colorful theme full of different textures that allows the area to stand out.

 2. Safe Access & Accommodations for Efficient Circulation